ksatirli/iterative-infrastructure/packer/README.md

 This will execute the Packer build workflow.

 > ⚠️ If you get one or more errors about unset variables (`location`, `managed_image_resource_group_name` etc.), make sure to execute the Terraform workflow in `../terraform/azure`.

+Once the build workflow completes successfully, you will be able to inspect the image in the [Azure Portal](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Compute%2Fimages).